 Deglycosylation and LC-MS Study

-Prepare a 200-microliter mixture of rhodopsin at 1 milligrams per milliliter and PNGase F13 (pronounce as P-N-G-ase F) at 0.01 milligrams per milliliter [1].
-Mix well and incubate at 4 degrees Celsius overnight [2].
+Prepare a 200-microliter mixture of rhodopsin at 1 milligrams per milliliter and PNGase F (pronounce as P-N-G-ase F) at 0.01 milligrams per milliliter [1].
+Mix well and incubate on ice overnight [2].

 Talent add a solution into another solution.

-Talent shakes the solution and places it into a refrigerator.
+Talent shakes the solution and places it on ice.

-Prepare a 200-microltier mixture of rhodopsin at 1 milligrams per milliliter and Endo F113 at 0.01 milligrams per milliliter [1].
-Mix well and incubate at 4 degrees Celsius overnight [2].
+Prepare a 200-microliter mixture of rhodopsin at 1 milligrams per milliliter and Endo F113 at 0.01 milligrams per milliliter [1].
+Mix well and incubate on ice overnight [2].

 Talent add a solution into another solution.

-Talent shakes the solution and places it into a refrigerator.
+Talent shakes the solution and places it on ice.

 Analyze the digestion result by SDS-PAGE (pronounce as S-D-S-page) and Coomassie blue staining [1].